 - Garlic: Garlic can be added to so many different meals and can also help to reduce cholesterol .
 It works particularly well in stir-fries, hearty casseroles, and in broths with other herbs.
-You can make a nice garlic butter with Flora Original or Flora Dairy Free, like in this recipe for vegan garlic bread.
+You can make a nice garlic butter with Flora Original, like in this recipe for vegan garlic bread.

 - Ginger: Whether you’re creating some delicious cookies or even beef and duck dishes, ginger is a versatile spice perfect for having at home.
 Add some to your favourite stir-fry or in a marinade – or to a cup of hot water and lemon if you’re feeling poorly.

 - Chilli: You don’t have to add tonnes of chilli to reap the benefits of adding a little heat to your dishes.
 There are lots of varieties, so use one to suit your heat level.
 Remember, the seeds make it even spicier.